Camera Height Doesn't Change: Unsupervised Training for Metric Monocular Road-Scene Depth Estimation: LSP

-Our StableCamH learns metric scale with a prior on object heights via the camera height loss and the auxiliary rough geometric loss.
-To ensure that StableCamH learns the scale information regardless of the particular dataset used for training, a universal prior of object heights, independent of the environment, is essential.
-In this paper, we use vehicle size as a prior since they are prevalent in a road scene.
-Some methods for other tasks have modeled the size prior as a probability distribution \cite{PuttingObjects, Metrology}.
-The gap between its mean and the true expectation for each environment, however, directly leads to erroneous scale in the supervision.
-Furthermore, Wang \etal \cite{TrainInGermany} report that there is a gap in car dimensions among datasets.
+Our FUMET extracts metric scale from a prior on object heights through the camera height loss $\loss_\cam$ and the auxiliary rough geometric loss $\loss_\aux$.
+To ensure that FUMET learns the scale regardless of the particular dataset used for training, a universal prior of object heights, independent of the environment, becomes essential.
+Cars are objects whose dimensions are explicitly and accurately known.
+Better yet, they are abundantly located on the road, the key semantic region whose metric depth is essential for many downstream tasks.
+Some methods for other tasks have modeled the size prior as a probability distribution~\cite{PuttingObjects, Metrology}.
+The gap between its mean and the true expectation for each environment, however, is directly reflected in the uncertainty of the scale in the supervision.
+Wang \etal~\cite{TrainInGermany} also report that there is a gap in car dimensions among datasets.
 These facts suggest that modeling the object size prior as a single probability distribution is problematic, especially for man-made objects like cars.

 We humans not only possess rough prior knowledge about the vehicle size but can also estimate it more accurately by extracting instance-specific information such as car models from its appearance.
-Motivated by this intuition, we introduce a learning-based universal vehicle size prior termed Learned Size Prior.
-Given a masked vehicle image, Learned Size Prior estimates its dimensions.
+Motivated by this intuition, we introduce a learned universal vehicle size prior termed LSP.
+Given a masked vehicle image, LSP estimates its dimensions.

 For training, we use a dataset consisting of a large number of vehicle images and their information such as 3D dimensions.
 This dataset can be easily collected with web scraping and does not require manual annotations.
-To enhance the robustness to any input, we perform various augmentations: color jitter, Gaussian blur, occlusion, and truncation.
-In occlusion augmentation, we mask out random regions with the same shape as a vehicle or a beam of random width.
-In truncation augmentation, we translate the vehicle mask in a random direction.
-The abundance of training images and diverse augmentations enable Learned Size Prior to estimate vehicle dimensions robustly across various datasets.
+To enhance the robustness to various input images, in addition to common color jittering and blur augmentation, we perform augmentations to simulate occlusion and truncation.
+For occlusion augmentation, we mask out random regions with the same shape as a vehicle or with a beam of random width.
+For truncation augmentation, we translate the vehicle mask in a random direction.
+We visualize these in the supplementary material.
+The abundance of training images and diverse augmentations enable LSP to estimate vehicle dimensions robustly across various datasets.

+Although FUMET requires only a car height prior, we construct LSP to estimate the width and length as well as height.
+This enhances it to grasp an overall car size and improves the prediction accuracy of car heights.